OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:60

-Peter replied, “Man, I do not know what you are talking about!”
+Peter replied, “Sir, I do not know what you are talking about!”
 Just as he was speaking, the rooster crowed.

 ## Luke 22:61